kirstengammie98/CxStudio/README.md

    if __name__ == "__main__":
       file_name = "example.txt"
       file_data = b"Hello, World!"
-      generate_url_endpoint = "YOUR_GENERATE_URL_ENDPOINT_HERE"
+      generate_url_endpoint = "YOUR_GENERATED_URL_ENDPOINT_HERE/generate-url"
       upload_file(file_name, file_data, generate_url_endpoint)
    ```

-   Replace `"YOUR_GENERATE_URL_ENDPOINT_HERE"` with the actual URL of your API Gateway's /generate-url resource.
+   In the `upload_script.py` file, replace `"YOUR_GENERATED_URL_ENDPOINT_HERE"` with the actual URL of your API Gateway's /generate-url resource.

-   Make sure to have the necessary Python packages (requests, boto3) installed for your client script to work.
+   Make sure to have the necessary Python packages (requests, boto3) installed for your upload script to work.

 5. ### Run the Python Client: